Photo by Tatiana Vorona / Shutterstock

 THE SAVOY HOTEL | JING TEA PROGRAM

 The Savoy Hotel, London is a historical staple in the heart of London, just a stone’s throw from the distinguished Covent Garden district that dates back to 1889.
-Serving afternoon tea on the terrace (what is now the hotel’s glitzy restaurant) has been a tradition since the hotel opened.
+Serving afternoon tea on the terrace (what is now the hotel’s glitzy restaurant) has been a tradition since the hotel opened, this is a great spot for some of the best afternoon tea in London.
 Along with a selection of tea and coffee, they used to serve delicate sandwiches and pastries, which were then followed by live music and professional dancers who led guests in a soiree of fancy footwork to burn off the extra calories.
 Today, afternoon tea at the Savoy provides the same elegant atmosphere but with an updated menu, flowing Champagne, and a pianist that brings the melodies of the past into the now.
 The Thames Foyer is a light-filled space set beneath a glass atrium that invites guests to jubilate and relax during the magical hour of the day—tea time.

 Led by Savoy’s Executive Party Chef, Daniel Pearse, the modern afternoon tea experience is emphasized with culinary prowess at the forefront.
 Tiered cake stands display finger sandwiches, decorative pastries and scones with clotted cream and jam while hot tea is served from the JING Tea collection.
 Their herbal and floral tea leaves are mindfully sourced from regions like China and India and were then carefully chosen to complement the food at the Savoy.
 Try the fruit-forward Strawberry and Rooibos tea along with the Lemon Brioche filled with Oak Smoked Salmon and Fennel Pollen for a mouth-watering pre-dinner treat.
 The experienced wait-staff is ready to recommend pairings to guests based on the flavor profiles of the teas that were informed by JING’s expertise.
 Part of the Savoy’s modernization of tea time means offering expanded menus, so, vegan and vegetarian afternoon tea experiences are also available.